-Top trends to watch in retail in 2017
+Top trends to watch in retail

-Retailing in the United States will continue to evolve in 2017.
+Retailing in the United States will continue to evolve.
 Despite boasting nearly 4 million retail establishments in the United States, supporting 42 million jobs and contributing $2.6 trillion each year to the nation’s gross domestic product (according to the National Retail Federation), retailers will continue to face major challenges this year as the industry adapts to a new economy and changing consumer preferences and expectations.
 Successful retailers will need to have a keen eye trained on a variety of trends and issues affecting the industry and their businesses.

 Listen to what John Nicolopoulos, RSM retail practice leader, shares in his industry outlook about the various challenges—and opportunities—retailers will face.

 In addition, check out the following trends and issues to monitor this year in retail.

 The U.S. economy is expected to continue to grow at a modest pace of 2 to 4 percent this year.
 However, anticipated policy changes from a new administration in Washington, pending tax reform and proposed economic stimulus and infrastructure plans could boost jobs growth and disposable income in 2017 and beyond.
 Nonetheless, retailers will face significant challenges.
 Job growth will likely lead to labor shortages and higher labor costs and the proposed border adjusted tax legislation would likely affect the cost of retailers’ imported products and services, which may or may not be passed on to consumers.
 These factors, along with rising housing and health care costs and a shift in consumer spending away from products and toward experiences, will continue to challenge retailers in 2017.
 To compete effectively in this uncertain environment, middle market retailers must optimize their operations, from supply to distribution, and everything between.